 Technology permeates every area of our lives these days—including our kids’ classrooms.
-This trend is likely to continue; the online learning market is expected to exceed $370 billion by 2026.
+This trend is likely to continue; the online learning market is expected to exceed $1 trillion by 2028.

 Whether your child attends school in-person, online, or a hybrid of both, there’s a good chance they’re using digital resources to enhance their educational experience.
 Many of today’s classrooms are full of computers or iPads, physical books are often replaced with eBooks and other digital learning materials, and homework is assigned and submitted virtually.